 A particular strength of this analysis is that the design allows us to compare what is essentially the same paper (same design, findings and authorship team) under two different data-sharing polices, and assess the change in the openness of the statement between them.
 To our knowledge this is the first study to use this approach to examine the potential impact of journal editorial policies.
 This approach also allows us to address the issue of self-selection.
 When looking at published articles alone, it is not possible to tell whether authors always intended to make their data available and chose a given journal due to its reputation for data sharing.
 In addition, we have examined all available preprints within our study period and all corresponding published articles, rather than taking a sub-sample.
 Finally, categorization of the statements was carried out by two independent researchers using predefined categories, reducing the risk of misclassification.

 However, our analysis is subject to a number of potential limitations.
 The primary one is that manuscripts (at both the preprint and published stages) may have included links to the data, or more information that uniquely identifies the dataset from a data portal, within the text (for example, in the Methods section).
 While this might be the case, if readers are expected to piece together the relevant information from different locations in the manuscript, it throws into question what having a dedicated data availability statement adds.
 A second limitation is that we do not assess the veracity of any data availability statements, which may introduce some misclassification bias into our categorization.
 For example, we do not check whether all relevant data can actually be found in the manuscript/supplementary files (Category 7) or the linked repository (Category 8), meaning our results provide a conservative estimate of the scale of the issue.
 Previous work has suggested that this is unlikely to be the case.[12]
-A is that for Categories 1 (“No data available”) and 2 (“Available on request”), there will be situations where making research data available is not feasible, for example, due to cost or concerns about patient re-identifiability.[55,56] This is situation is perfectly reasonable, as long as statements are explicit in justifying the lack of open data.
+A further considerationfinal limitation is that for Categories 1 (“No data available”) and 2 (“Available on request”), there will be situations where making research data available is not feasible, for example, due to cost or concerns about patient re-identifiability.[55,56] This is situation is perfectly reasonable, as long as statements are explicit in justifying the lack of open data.

 Implications for policy

-Based on our analysis, there is a greater change towards describing open data between preprinted and published data availability statements in journals that data sharing as a condition of publication.
+Based on our analysis, there is a greater change towards describing open data between preprinted and published data availability statements in journals that mandate data sharing as a condition of publication.
 This would suggest that data sharing could be immediately improved by journals becoming more stringent in their data availability policies.
 Similarly, introduction of a related code availability section (or composite “material” availability section) will aid in reproducibility by capturing whether analytic code is available in a standardized manuscript section.

 It would be unfair to expect all editors and reviewers to be able to effectively review the code and data provided with a submission.
 As proposed elsewhere,[57] a possible solution is to assign an editor or reviewer whose sole responsibility in the review process is to examine the data and code provided.
 They would also responsible for judging, when data and code are absent, whether the argument presented by the authors for not sharing these materials is valid.